 Anime & Manga

-Ranma ½: Played for laughs with Ranma Saotome's girl form.
-He's one of the most (if not the most) attractive women in the entire series.
-He knows it and plays it up for all the benefits he can possibly get, especially in the manga.
-Ranma's seductive ways are highlighted by his typical red shirt, his red hair in the anime, and, at one point, a red Qipao dress from some official art.
-Plus, in general, he's just seen in a lot of red clothing.
+- Ranma ½: Played for laughs with Ranma Saotome's girl form.
+She's one of the most (if not the most) attractive women in the entire series.
+She knows it and plays it up for all the benefits she can possibly get, especially in the manga.
+Ranma's seductive ways are highlighted by her typical red shirt, her red hair in the anime, and, at one point, a red Qipao dress from some official art.
+Plus, in general, she's just seen in a lot of red clothing.

-Kate Kane, aka Batwoman, in her first appearance in the DCU series 52.
-She "has the kind of beauty that leaves you breathless," and she wears the hell out of that dress.
+- Kate Kane, aka Batwoman, in her first appearance in the DCU series 52.
+She's described as having "the kind of beauty that leaves you breathless," while wearing a brilliantly-red dress.

 Films — Animated

 - Subverted, then the subversion is lampshaded by Jessica Rabbit from Who Framed Roger Rabbit.
 She's gorgeous and wears a very revealing long slinky shiny dress, showing some legs and lots of cleavage, but:

 Jessica: I'm not bad, I'm just drawn that way.